MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/eu-social-security-number-or-equivalent-id.md

 identifizierbare nationale

-identifiantnational #
+identifiantnational#

-numéronational #
+numéronational#

 ## <a name="croatia"></a>Kroatien

 ### <a name="format"></a>Format

-11 Ziffern ohne Leerzeichen und Abgrenzungen
+11 Ziffern ohne Leerzeichen und Trennzeichen

 ### <a name="pattern"></a>Muster